mouadisfree/Born2beroot/README.md

 # Born2beroot - Secure Virtual Machine Configuration

-*A project to master Linux system setup and virtual machines*
+*A project to master Linux system setup and virtualization*

 ---